Euston tube station

 Euston (/ˈjuːstən/) is a London Underground station.
 It directly connects with its National Rail railway station above it.
-The station is located in London fare zone 1.
+The station is in London fare zone 1.

-Euston was constructed as two separate underground stations.
+Euston was initially constructed as two separate underground stations.
 Three of the four Northern line platforms date from the station's opening in 1907.
 The fourth Northern line platform and the two Victoria line platforms were constructed in the 1960s when the station was significantly altered to accommodate the Victoria line.
 Plans for High Speed 2 and Crossrail 2 both include proposals to modify the station to provide interchanges with the new services.

 The station serves two branches of the Northern line and the Victoria line.
 On the Northern line's Bank branch, the station is between Camden Town and King's Cross St Pancras stations.
 On the line's Charing Cross branch, it is between Mornington Crescent and Warren Street stations.
 On the Victoria line, it is between Warren Street and King's Cross St. Pancras stations.
-The station is near Euston Square station allowing connections at street level to the Circle, Hammersmith & City and Metropolitan lines.
+The station is near Euston Square tube station, allowing connections at street level to the Circle, Hammersmith & City and Metropolitan lines.